Diving cylinder: Steel

 In cold water diving, where a person wearing a highly buoyant thermally insulating dive suit has a large excess of buoyancy, steel cylinders are often used because they are denser than aluminium cylinders.
-They also often have a lower mass than aluminium cylinders with the same gas capacity, due to considerably higher material strength, so the use of steel cylinders can result in both a lighter cylinder and less ballast required for the same gas capacity, a two way saving on overall dry weight carried by the diver.
+They also often have a lower mass than aluminium cylinders with the same gas capacity, due to considerably higher material strength.
+As a result, the use of steel cylinders can result in both a lighter cylinder and less ballast required for the same gas capacity, a two-fold saving on overall dry weight carried by the diver.

 Steel cylinders are more susceptible than aluminium to external corrosion, particularly in seawater, and may be galvanized or coated with corrosion barrier paints to resist corrosion damage.
-It is not difficult to monitor external corrosion, and repair the paint when damaged, and steel cylinders which are well maintained have a long service life, often longer than aluminium cylinders, as they are not susceptible to fatigue damage when filled within their safe working pressure limits.
+It is not difficult to monitor external corrosion and repair the paint when damaged.
+Steel cylinders which are well maintained have a long service life, often longer than aluminium cylinders, as they are not susceptible to fatigue damage when filled within their safe working pressure limits.

-Steel cylinders are manufactured with domed (convex) and dished (concave) bottoms.
+Steel cylinders are manufactured with either domed (convex) or dished (concave) bottoms.
 The dished profile allows them to stand upright on a horizontal surface, and is the standard shape for industrial cylinders.
-The cylinders used for emergency gas supply on diving bells are often this shape, and commonly have a water capacity of about 50 litres ("J").
+The cylinders used for emergency gas supply on diving bells often have this shape, and commonly have a water capacity of about 50 litres ("J").
 Domed bottoms give a larger volume for the same cylinder mass, and are the standard for scuba cylinders up to 18 litres water capacity, though some concave bottomed cylinders have been marketed for scuba.
+Steel cylinders with foot rings are made for industrial uses but are not legal for underwater use, as they corrode in the crevice between the foot ring and the cylinder, and cannot be effectively visually inspected in this area.